blockhousetech/guardian/README.md

 ### evaluation

 This folder contains SGX enclave binaries and a script we used in the vulnerability analysis in [[1]](#1).
+You should be able to reproduce our evaluation by running, from this folder:

+`python evaluation.py`

 ### examples

 In this folder, you can find several scripts: `*.py` and `*-after-fix.py`, together with some SGX enclave binaries.
 These scripts expose vulnerabilities we found during our analysis in [[1]](#1) and demonstrate these issues have been resolved after reporting them to the maintainers.
 If you want to run these scripts using tox, you will have to modify `tox.ini`.
-> :warning: If you want to run these examples, make sure that your current working directiory is the main folder of the Guardian repository.
+> :warning: If you want to run these examples, make sure that your current working directory is the main folder of the Guardian repository.

+You can run specific examples by executing, for instance, the following:

+`python examples/sgx-gmp-demo_2.6.py`

 ### tests